Techcyte/devkit/docs/guides/model-hosting-service/index.md

   ![](images/image12.png)

-* **Configure the case algorithm:** Name your algorithm, select "Container" as the Model provider, and select your container.
+* **Configure the case algorithm:** Name your algorithm, select "Model Hosting Service" as the Model provider, and select your container.

   ![](images/image15.png)